nnethercott/hannoy/README.md

 - product quantization `UnalignedVectorCodec`
 - cache layers 1->L in RAM (speeds up M*(L-1) reads) using a hash table storing raw byte offsets and lengths
 - *threadpool for `Reader` to parallelize searching neighbours

-## Comments:
-- `Reader::by_item` **much** faster in hnsw since we have a direct bitmap of neighbours
-- For a dataset with n=10e^6 elements the link bitmaps are always uncompressed (M is generally < 128 << 4096) & there's at most 10e^6 / 2^16 = 16 buckets.
-In the worst case the links are in unique buckets => M*4 bytes per node.
-If instead all links are in the same bucket this number is (2 + 2 * M).
-Typical M is M=16 so we can expect the size of the links to be between 64 and 128 bytes per layer (not including overhead of bitmap structure) since M0 is generally 2 * M.
-  - Each node is expected to be on 2-3 layers  & we store per link a key with size 8 bytes => we use between 2*(64+8) = 144 and 2*(128+8) = 272 bytes.
-This is within the range outlined in the paper (60-450 bytes per node) but is most likely slightly more efficient due to bitmaps
-  - With the number above the links take O(10^2) bytes per node => for 10e^6 elements we use 100's of MiB to store the links
-- if the hashmap of pointers to our lmdb can't fit in RAM we need some way of incrementally building.
-This is challenging since outgoing connections from a node in the insert bitmap may not fit in the frozzenreader
-  - For 10 million vectors though the overhead of the frozzenreader map is O(100) MB so running this on a dedicated machine _should_ be fine ...